coopTilleuls/CoopTilleulsForgotPasswordBundle/docs/index.md

 **For versions >= 1.5.0**
 You can manage multi providers
-If you want to choose a specific provider, you should set header parameter `X-provider => {provider}` for these endpoint.
+If you want to choose a specific provider, you should set header parameter `FP-provider => {provider}` for these endpoint.
 - `POST /forgot-password/`
 - `GET /forgot-password/{tokenValue}`
 - `POST /forgot-password/{tokenValue}`